Nebuly MCP Server

 The Nebuly MCP Server lets AI assistants query Nebuly data through the [Model Context Protocol](https://modelcontextprotocol.io/).

-Use it to ask questions about interactions, conversations, aggregated data or to export interaction CSV files without leaving your assistant.
+Use it to ask questions about interactions, conversations and aggregated data, to build and update reports and charts, or to export interaction CSV files without leaving your assistant.

 <Note>